FruitEaters-Inc/weeia-jam/README.md

 # WEEIA-JAM - hackathon

-## Jam's topic :arrow_right: 'A hacker hacked your brain', explanation:
+## Jam's topic :arrow_right: 'A hacker hacked your brain', backstory:

 #### You are playing in the headquarters of a big corporation.
 Your goal is to beat all of the levels -
 #### - walk through each floor.
 The last floor is occupied by the Hacker.
 He is stealing all of the data,